flygonty/sqsym/README.md

 ~~~~

-## Run hybrid fuzzing with weizz-fuzzer
+## Run hybrid fuzzing with weizz-fuzzer and QSYM

 ~~~~{.sh}
 # require to set the following environment variables